AntoineDewaele/my_redis/README.md

 ## Test it

-This redis is RESP compilant so you can also use redis-cli :
+This redis is RESP compilant so you can use redis-cli :

 ```
 redis-cli